Table of Contents

 Monitoring and dose adjustments

-Symptomatic improvement usually occurs after 2 weeks, while TSH values take six weeks to establish a steady state.
+Symptomatic improvement usually occurs after two weeks, while TSH values take six weeks to establish a steady-state.
 Hence, TSH values should be measured after six weeks, and the dose should be adjusted.

 It is characterized only by a biochemical alteration in the TSH value with no clinical symptoms.
-If the TSH value is less than 10 mIU/L, monitoring the TSH is advised every 3 months without treatment.
+If the TSH value is less than 10 mIU/L, monitoring TSH is advised every three months without treatment.

 Treatment is required for the following presentations:

 - In patients with evidence of cardiac disease